gpalazuelosg/tddpython2ed-superlists/README-2019.md

 $ service postgresql reload
 $ service postgresql force-reload

-# By default, PostgreSQL creates a special user postgres that has all rights.
+# By default, PostgreSQL creates a special user postgres that has all rights in Ubuntu.
 To actually use PostgreSQL, you must first log in to that account:
 $ sudo su postgres
 # Your prompt should change to something similar to:
 postgres@ubuntu-VirtualBox:/home/ubuntu$